 Christina Lauren had a challenge with Wicked Sexy Liar in writing a full-length novel about two characters that lie outside of the two beloved friendship groups.
 But have no fear–Wicked Sexy Liar is incredible.

 San Diego looks and feels good through London’s eyes.
-Her confident and laid back California lifestyle made her my favorite female character out of all of Christina Lauren’s heroines.
+Her confident, laid back California lifestyle made her my favorite female character out of all of Christina Lauren’s heroines.
 I look up to London’s carefree, happy, and self-reliant personality.
-But she stole my heart because she’s a girl that takes care of herself first!
-(Self-care above all else, I say.)
+But she stole my heart because she’s a girl that takes care of herself first.

 In an interview, the author duo said it best: